 - Aerosmith's "Janie's Got A Gun", about a girl who decides to kill her father for sexually abusing her.

-- David Bowie's darkest work is here, namely 1.
-Outside (and these lyrics don't even touch on the gruesome world-building in the accompanying short story/liner notes, which is even worse) and several tracks on The Next Day, such as the title track and "Valentine's Day".
+- David Bowie's darkest work is here, such as Outside (and these lyrics don't even touch on the gruesome world-building in the accompanying short story/liner notes, which is even worse) and several tracks on The Next Day, such as the title track and "Valentine's Day".
 Sure, that last one sounds sweet, but it's about a teenager planning to commit mass murder.
 The Tin Machine track "Shopping for Girls" (about sex tourism/child prostitution) also qualifies.

 - Most music by Bullet for My Valentine ranks here, especially "Scream Aim Fire".